jasonalexander-ja/INITIATOR_SET.py/README.md

 probabilities of Alternative Initiation Codons affecting the translation of mRNA strands of nucleotides (A, G, C, U (RNA has U instead of the T seen in DNA.
-Artificial nucleotides may also be simulated here)) into proteins, and thus provide ata for other modules handling protein folding and pathways.
+Artificial nucleotides may also be simulated here)) into proteins, and thus provide data for other modules handling protein folding and pathways.
 It is also intended for the origins of particular proteins to be possible to deduce in terms of mRNA sequences via calculating the AICs that would be present and thus the likelihood of mutations affecting particular proteins, and which genes need